Pamukkale: Geology

-Archaeology
+History

 There are only a few historical facts known about the origin of the city.
 No traces of the presence of Hittites or Persians have been found.

+Iron Age

+Phrygian period

 The Phrygians built a temple, probably in the first half of the 7th century BC.
 This temple, originally used by the citizens of the nearby town of Laodicea, would later form the centre of Hierapolis.

+Classical Age

+Hellenistic period

 Hierapolis was founded as a thermal spa early in the 2nd century BC within the sphere of the Seleucid Empire.
 Antiochus the Great sent 2,000 Jewish families to Lydia and Phrygia from Babylon and Mesopotamia, later joined by more from Judea.
 The Jewish congregation grew in Hierapolis and has been estimated as high as 50,000 in 62 BC.
 Hierapolis became a healing centre where doctors used the thermal springs as a treatment for their patients.
 The city began minting bronze coins in the 2nd century BC.
 These coins give the name Hieropolis.
 It remains unclear whether this name referred to the original temple (ἱερόν, hieron) or honoured Hiera, the wife of Telephus, son of Heracles and the Mysian princess Auge.
-This name eventually changed into Hierapolis ("holy city"),.
+This name eventually changed into Hierapolis ("holy city").

+Roman period

 In 133 BC, when Attalus III died, he bequeathed his kingdom to Rome.
 Hierapolis thus became part of the Roman province of Asia.
 In AD 17, during the rule of Emperor Tiberius, a major earthquake destroyed the city.

 Through the influence of the Christian Apostle Paul, a church was founded here while he was at Ephesus.
 The Christian Apostle Philip spent the last years of his life here.
 The town's Martyrium was alleged to have been built upon the spot where Philip was crucified in AD 80.
 His daughters were also said to have acted as prophetesses in the region.
 During the 4th century, the Christians filled Pluto's Gate (a ploutonion) with stones, suggesting that Christianity had become the dominant religion and had begun displacing other faiths in the area.
 Originally a see of Phrygia Pacatiana, the Byzantine Emperor Justinian raised the bishop of Hierapolis to the rank of metropolitan in 531.
 The Roman baths were transformed to a Christian basilica.
 During the Byzantine period, the city continued to flourish and also remained an important centre for Christianity.

 Museum

 The museum contains historical artifacts from Hierapolis, as well as those from Laodiceia, Colossae, Tripolis, Attuda and other towns of the Lycos (Çürüksu) valley.
 The museum also has a section devoted to artifacts found at Beycesultan Hüyük that includes examples of Bronze Age craft.
 Artifacts from the Caria, Pisidia and Lydia regions are also on display.
-The museum's exhibition space consists of three closed areas of the Hierapolis Bath and the open areas in the eastern side which are known to have been used as the library and gymnasium.
+The museum's exhibition space consists of three halls of the vaulted Hierapolis Bath buildings and the open-air areas in the eastern side which are known to have been used as the library and gymnasium.
 The artifacts in open exhibition space are mostly marble and stone.